Leaf-Agriculture/docs/docs/alerts_endpoints.md

 the Webhook URL, it's recommented that you keep the previous URL up and running until you get the response from the recreation request (POST).

-For easily testing these endpoints, we recommend using our Postman [collection][5].
+For easy testing of these endpoints, we recommend using our Postman [collection][5].

 ---